makhosi6/nguni/README.md

 ## Scope
- - To focus only on South African Nguni languages, exclude Mozambican and Zimbabwean languages
+ - To focus only on South African _Nguni languages_, exclude Mozambican and Zimbabwean languages, (hence the name of the project)
- - isiZulu and isiXhosa as a starting point
+ - isiZulu and isiXhosa as a starting point,

  ## Vision